 Menorca is an Island of Prehistoric Monuments

-I visited the Trepuco monument, admiring the stone towers which are said to have been used for rituals since goats bones, broken wine vessels and white ash from slow fires (used for feasting) have been found here.
+I visited the Trepuco monument, admiring the stone towers said to have been used for rituals following the discovery of goats’ bones, broken wine vessels, and white ash from slow fires (used for feasting).
 These Talayotic monuments are said to be some of the largest archaeological remains in the Mediterranean, which you can get right up close to and freely wander amongst.